WELCOME TO THE RECOVERY ROOM

 The improvement since the surgery?
 100%.
 No kidding.
 I haven’t had a cold in 6 months.
 My nose is never stuffed.
 I can taste.
 I can breathe.
 It’s like I got a second chance at life.

 Well, that’s where it sits for now.
 Will the polyps come back?
 Maybe.
 But so far, they’re nowhere to be found.
 If they do, will I hesitate to do the surgery again?
 Uh, no. The benefit is tremendous.
-And in the hands of a skilled ENT, like Dr. Toffel, it’s a no-brainer.
+And in the hands of a skilled ENT, it’s a no-brainer.

 UPDATE: 1 YEAR LATER